 I think that if you explore the premium lessons you will discover that they are a good value.
 The premium lessons are a lot less expensive than a single private lesson and you can go over the material as many times as you need to until you get it.
 In 1982 you could take a half-hour mandolin lesson from some guy (probably rock guitar player who barely knew more than the student) for 6 bucks.
 And there was a good chance that you would forget 99% of what he taught you before you made the drive back home.
 Today, that same guy charges $20-25 for that same half-hour lesson you are destined to forget.
 (There are, of course, certain advantages that a good, live teacher can provide.
 I also teach lessons one-on-one, but these videos are a great and less expensive alternative.
 There are even valuable insights to be gained by finding out what that rock guitar teacher can show you about a mandolin he has only fiddled with for 20 minutes.)

 Yes, there are zillions of so-called mandolin lessons available for free on YouTube.
 A few are pretty good.
 However, what you get here are not blurry webcam video recorded in some guys basement.
 I know about making blurry webcam videos in the basement.
-I have done it and I don't have the heart to take them down from EweTube since there is nothing wrong with the content.
+You may have seen them.)
+I don't have the heart to take them down from EweTube since there is nothing wrong with the content.
 Now, speaking of the lessons listed above, these lessons are well thought out, produced professionally and are a solid value if you really want to learn to play the mandolin.
 Try out a couple of them and see for yourself.

 A money-saving tip: If you do decide to try out the premium lessons, and I hope you do, you will discover that for each 5 lessons you purchase at the same time you get another Premium lesson for free.
 The shopping cart and delivery of the lessons are handled by Watch & Learn, Inc. and the 6th lesson will show up as free when you add it to the cart.